-Plants respond directly to rising CO2 through photosynthesis and stomatal conductance, which is the basis for the fertilization effect (Long, Ainsworth, Rogers, and Ort 2004, Ainsworth and Rogers 2007).
+Plants respond directly to rising CO_2 through photosynthesis and stomatal conductance, which is the basis for the fertilization effect (Long, Ainsworth, Rogers, and Ort 2004, Ainsworth and Rogers 2007).
 This response has been known for over 200 years.
-The role of CO2 in plant growth was first demonstrated in 1796 by Swiss botanist Jean Senebier, and CO2 gas has long been pumped into greenhouses to spur photosynthesis and increase the yield of horticultural crops.
+The role of CO_2 in plant growth was first demonstrated in 1796 by Swiss botanist Jean Senebier, and CO_2 gas has long been pumped into greenhouses to spur photosynthesis and increase the yield of horticultural crops, especially during daytime hours when photosynthesis reduces the amount of available CO_2 in the greenhouse.
+The fact that greenhouse operators choose to pump CO_2 into their chambers showcases that CO_2 is an input that meaningfully enhances yields.
+Optimal levels are reported to be in the range of 800-1000 ppm, more than twice current atmospheric CO_2 concentrations of 415 ppm (Wang, Lv, Wang, and Shi 2022).

 The fertilization process varies by crop type.
 For C3 crops like soybeans, wheat, and rice, mesophyll cells containing RuBisCO4 are in direct contact with the air.
 RuBisCO is an enzyme that fixes atmospheric CO2 during photosynthesis and in oxygenation of the resulting compound during photorespiration.
-Thus, higher ambient CO2 increases photosynthetic CO2 uptake because RuBisCO is not CO2-saturated at today's atmospheric levels (Long et al. 2004).
-For C4 crops like corn, on the other hand, RuBisCO is located in bundle sheath cells, where CO2 levels are several times higher than atmospheric levels.
-At this concentration, RuBisCO is CO2-saturated, and there may not be a direct photosynthetic response to changing atmospheric CO2 levels.
-However, C4 yields are still indirectly afmodels and impact projections (Toreti et al. 2020).

-4RuBisCO is the name of an enzyme short for ribulose-1,5-bisphosphate carboxylase-oxygenase fected through increased water use efficiency via reduction in stomatal conductance (Long, Ainsworth, Leakey, Nösberger, and Ort 2006).
-All things being equal, one would expect a larger CO2 fertilization effect for wheat and soybeans than for corn.
+Thus, higher ambient CO2 increases photosynthetic CO_2 uptake because RuBisCO is not CO_2 -saturated at today's atmospheric levels (Long et al. 2004).
+For C4 crops like corn, on the other hand, RuBisCO is located in bundle sheath cells, where CO_2 levels are several times higher than atmospheric levels.
+At this concentration, RuBisCO is CO_2 -saturated, and there may not be a direct photosynthetic response to changing atmospheric CO_2 levels.
+However, C4 yields are still indirectly affected through increased water use efficiency via reduction in stomatal conductance (Long, Ainsworth, Leakey, Nösberger, and Ort 2006).
+All things being equal, one would expect a larger CO_2 fertilization effect for wheat and soybeans than for corn.